cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          signature
   --no-signature         prevents appending a signature 'Compiled  by  Mindcode  - github.com/cardillan/mindcode' at the
-                         end of the final code
+                         end of the final code --processor-id processor_ID
+                         sets the processor ID to be stored in the compiled code --program-name program_name
+                         sets the program name to be stored in the compiled code --program-version program_version
+                         sets the program version to be stored in the compiled code

 Compiler options:
   Options which affect the way the source code is compiled.